Skip to Content

 • USER: sets the username or UID to use when running the image and for any RUN, CMD, and ENTRYPOINT instructions that follow it in the Dockerfile.

-# Run as user during build
+USER user # Run as user during build RUN command # Switch back to root USER root

 • WORKDIR: sets the working directory for any RUN, CMD, ENTRYPOINT, COPY, and ADD instructions that follow it.